Call of Duty Mobile: Top tips & tricks for mastering the new mobile COD shooter

 Drop into Hijacked from Black Ops 2 or Crash from Modern Warfare 4 with your mates on the go.
 The first-person mobile shooter is set to dominate both the Google Play and App store market.

-RealSport look at how to be the best in the lobby on Call of Duty Mobile with these top five tips!NOW WATCH BELOW: Check out the best free mobile games of the month!
+RealSport look at how to be the best in the lobby on Call of Duty Mobile with these top five tips!NOW WATCH BELOW: What's going on in the world of mobile gaming?!

 Finding the right settings